bbatsov/legacy-octopress-blog/source/guides/ruby-style-guide/index.markdown

 #### Naming

-> The only real difficulties in programming are cache invalidation and
+{% blockquote Phil Karlton %}
-> naming things. <br/>
+The only real difficulties in programming are cache invalidation and naming things.
-> -- Phil Karlton
+{% endblockquote %}

 * Use `snake_case` for methods and variables.
 * Use `CamelCase` for classes and modules.
 (Keep acronyms like HTTP,